-- Part one of Keeping Children Safe in Education (2021) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - the staff code of conduct. - Online safety training and information. - The identity of the designated safeguarding lead and any deputies.
+- Part one of Keeping Children Safe in Education (2022) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - the staff behaviour policy (sometimes called a code of conduct). - Online safety training and information - The identity of the Designated Safeguarding Lead and any deputies.

 All our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition all staff members receive safeguarding and child protection updates (for example, via email, news briefings and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff members receive safeguarding and child protection updates (for example, via email, newsletters and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

 All our staff are aware of the early help process and understand their role in it.
-This includes identifying emerging problems, liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.